 q: Are there any trusted brands I should be looking at for my next pair of hiking sticks?

 There tends to be a consensus within the hiking community as to what the best brands are.
 When hikers are shopping for off-brand hiking sticks, they are always being compared to Leki and Black Diamond.
 If using a trusted brand is something that is important to you, then paying a little extra for these brands should pay off in the long haul.
 However, if you are looking to save a little bit of money at the expense of quality, the brands used within this list have been confirmed to be reliable poles at the risk of minor flaws and disadvantages.

-Black Diamond makes more affordable poles, however they are minimalist and don’t come equipped with the amount of extra baskets, tips, and designs as the other poles within that price point.
+Black Diamond makes more affordable poles, however, they are minimalist and don’t come equipped with the number of extra baskets, tips, and designs as the other poles within that price point.